 Furthermore, the advance withdrawal can reduce the pension benefits for the risks of death and disability.
 If you wish to maintain the level of your previous pension protection despite the advance withdrawal, you can take out supplementary insurance.
 Ask your pension institution whether it offers such supplementary coverage.
 If not, they may be able to arrange one for you.

 Repayment of the advance withdrawal

-It is possible to repay the advance withdrawal for residential property into the pension fund.
-Repayment can be made up to three years before retirement.
+Unlike 3a funds, WEF advance withdrawals from the pension fund can be repaid until retirement.
 The capital withdrawal tax paid can then be reclaimed.
 However, the refund must be claimed within three years.
 A later reclaim is not possible.